-In an interview with The Cut, David Mallett spills the dirty secrets of his clients—who include Carla Bruni and Charlotte Gainsbourg—and their preferred methods of coloring, cutting, and styling (and a lot of times: not washing).
+In an interview with The Cut, David Mallett spills the secrets his clients—who include Carla Bruni and Charlotte Gainsbourg—swear by for that laissez-faire vibe, including their preferred methods of coloring, cutting, and styling (and a lot of times: not washing).

 Their number-one doctrine of haircare?
 Keep it subdued.
-“French women are afraid of being tacky or vulgar,” Mallett tells The Cut.
+“French women are afraid of being tacky or vulgar,” Mallett says.
 “It’s about a beautiful extension of what they already are.
 It’s a cerebral type of beauty.”

 And although it may look effortless, it’s not: “They think about [their appearance] a lot, even though it can look quite accidental,” says Mallett .

 Want to rock a French-style ‘do?
-Read on for five ways to style your locks as the Parisians do.
+Read on for 5 ways to style your locks as the Parisians do.